stefanomunarini/Level-Up/README.md

 As can be seen from the graph, many of the views can be divided into modular templates.
 This will ensure rapid redesign and reduce bugs by removing duplicate code.

-#### Authentication and permissions (Stefano)
+#### Authentication and permissions

 To authenticate users to the system we will use the Django authentication system (see https://docs.djangoproject.com/en/1.10/topics/auth/).
 Django provides functionalities to authenticate, signup, login, and logout.

-After a set of credentials (username and password) have been verified through the method authenticate, we are able to login a user and create a new session.
+After a set of credentials (username and password) have been verified through the authenticate method, we are able to login a user and create a new session.

 We will use either the login_required decorator (for function-based views) or the LoginRequired mixin (for class-based views) to block access to pages which require the user to be authenticated. (see https://docs.djangoproject.com/en/1.10/topics/auth/default/)

 Moreover, we will set different permissions to different type of users in order to grant access to reserved pages only to some specific categories of users.

-#### Game/service interaction & Save/load and resolution feature (Stefano)
+#### Game/service interaction & Save/load and resolution feature

 When a user has finished playing a game, a POST request will be sent to the server containing all the information about that particular game.
 As we structured the database, in particular, we will need to send the score, the game_id, the user_id, and the date.
 The message for this request will have a messageType of type SCORE.